College of Education, Nursing and Health Professions

 Accreditation and State of Connecticut Certification

-Certification programs in the College of Education, Nursing and Health Professions, including our graduate program in Early Childhood Education, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
+Certification programs in the College of Education, Nursing and Health Professions, including our bachelor's degree in Early Childhood Education, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 Pass rate on the Educational Testing Service's Praxis II exam.